rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 cairo_drawer.writeDrawingText("cdk_mol1.png");
 ```
 The Python wrapper includes the function `Chem.MolsToGridImage`.
-There is, as yet, no equivalent in the C++ version.
+There is, as yet, no equivalent in the C++ version although
+`test11DrawMolGrid` in `$RDBASE/Code/GraphMol/MolDraw2D/test1.cpp`
+shows that it can be achieved relatively simply.

 ### Substructure Searching